Azure/bicep-registry-modules/avm/res/network/route-table/README.md

 ### Parameter: `routes.properties.nextHopType`

+Required.
 The type of Azure hop the packet should be sent to.

 - Required: Yes
 - Type: string